-Personifying the Space Age, guest will marvel at a look that was popular during the 1950s and first appeared in Tomorrowland in 1959.
-Shiny spheres and metallic and mechanical touches gives the feeling of otherworldliness through this area of the park’s bizarre architecture.
+Personifying the Space Age, guests will marvel at a look that was popular during the 1950s and first appeared in Tomorrowland in 1959.
+Shiny spheres and metallic and mechanical touches give the feeling of otherworldliness through this area of the park’s bizarre architecture.

 Blast to the outer reaches of the universe on Space Mountain.
 Get recruited as a Space Ranger to thwart the Evil Emperor Zurg on Buzz Lightyear Astro Blasters.
 Embark under the sea on the Finding Nemo Submarine Voyage.
 And hope the “force is with you” on Star Tours.
 It’s totally space-age fun!

 The 180-foot, conical-shaped “mountain” in Tomorrowland is one of the most popular attractions in the park, a cosmic roller coaster shooting through the darkest depths of the solar system.
 Sit two across on shuttle transporters and blast into orbit, plunging through a dark interior of sparkling comets, shooting stars, and glowing planets.
 Moving along at only 28 miles per hour, you encounter only small drops and no loops or twists; it’s just the darkness and the addition of a fantastic onboard sound system that makes it such a thrill.

 Minimum height 40 inches (3 feet, 4 inches).
 Not recommended for expectant mothers, those with back or neck problems, or those prone to motion sickness.
 FASTPASS.
 3-minute ride.